Newborn Photography at Home: The When, Where and How.

 Photographing in your home means your older children feel secure in their own environment.
-They know they have the freedom to be in the room where the pictures are taking place but also have their own space if they need some quiet time with their own toys and books.
+They have the freedom to be in the room where the pictures are taking place but also have their own space if they want quiet time with their own toys and books.

-An older sibling will often introduce me to their new baby brother or sister and their favourite toy in the same sentence and want to get into the pictures right away.
-It’s also common for older siblings to be a little wary and so being in their own environment really helps.
+An older sibling will often introduce me to their new brother or sister and their favourite toy in the same sentence and want to get into the pictures right away.
+It’s also common for older siblings to be a little wary, so being in their own environment really helps.

 Getting Outside During Your Newborn Photography Session